Nelson-Gon/pytemplates/README.md

 # Important Notes

-This repository holds templates that follow my typical workflow for new `python` and `R` projects.
+This repository holds templates that follow my typical workflow for new `python` projects.

 **A word of caution**